-- Climate change is accelerating, cities are warming, and public desire for action is increasing.
+- Climate change is accelerating, cities are warming, and the public desire for action is increasing.
 Trees are affordable and amazing ways to cool neighborhoods and implement Climate Action Plans.

-- All communities deserve to have trees, “green space” and nature.
-Trees can contribute to healthy neighborhoods.
-Decades of inequitable investment in trees and urban greening in many communities throughout San Diego (and nationally) now can be turned around to ensure these residents are better protected against a warming climate and can enjoy the many benefits of trees.
+- All communities deserve to have trees, green space, and nature.
+Trees contribute to healthier neighborhoods.
+Decades of inequitable investment in trees and urban greening in many communities throughout San Diego (and nationally) must be turned around to ensure these residents are better protected against a warming climate and can enjoy the many benefits of trees.

 - It’s not so easy, and takes many resources and roles to grow trees together.

 - Think you’re making good climate choices? mini-quiz

 - What can you do about climate change? online quiz PDF version of quiz

 - Climate Change Communication, Yale University link to webpages

 - Climate education, ClimateGov website , from National Oceanic and Atmospheric Administration (NOAA)